caseywatts/caseywatts.github.io/book/all-chapters.md

 ## Homework

 * Print out the emotional vocabulary chart [from this article](https://hbr.org/2016/11/3-ways-to-better-understand-your-emotions), to have it handy next time you need it.
-If you can’t print it, make it accessible somehow: save it to your desktop or email it to yourself and star it.
+If you cannot print it, make it accessible somehow: save it to your desktop or email it to yourself and star it.
   * Look for others to print, too - there are a lot of these available.
 * Try processing emotions a bit each day this week.
 Try a different tactic each day this week:
   * Schedule a time with a friend to talk about your feelings